azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 > All required resource types are configured with MDC standard tier
 >
 > **Failed:**
+> Any of the below condition is satisfied:
->  Any of resource types is not configured with MDC standard tier.
+>   - Any of the required resource types is not configured with MDC standard tier.
->  MDC Tier is not enabled on the Subscription.
+>   - MDC Tier is not enabled on the Subscription.
->  Fail if security center provider is not registered.
+>   - Fail if security center provider is not registered.
->  The access to the security center settings via REST API is denied (ErrorCode such as DisallowedOperations).
+>   - The access to the security center settings via REST API is denied (ErrorCode such as DisallowedOperations).
->
+  - The access to the security center settings via REST API is denied (ErrorCode such as DisallowedOperations).

 ### Recommendation

 - **Azure Portal**

     To enable Microsoft Defender for Resource Manager on your subscription: From Defender for Cloud's 'Environment settings' page, select the relevant subscription --> In the 'Defender plans' page, set 'Resource Manager' to 'On'.